 The daVinci system is a state-of-the-art surgical platform with 3D, high-definition vision and miniaturized, wristed surgical instruments designed to help doctors take surgery beyond the limits of the human hand.
 By helping doctors to overcome the challenges of traditional open and laparoscopic surgery, da Vinci is changing the experience of surgery for women around the world.

 The da Vinci System enables your doctor to perform a minimally invasive hysterectomy even for complex conditions — with enhanced vision, precision, dexterity and control. da Vinci Hysterectomy offers women many potential benefits over traditional surgery, including:

-There are various types of hysterectomy that are performed depending on the patient’s diagnosis:
+There are two types of hysterectomy that are performed depending on the patient’s diagnosis:

 - Supracervical hysterectomy – removes the uterus, leaves cervix intact

 - Total hysterectomy – removes the uterus and cervix

 Surgeons perform the majority of hysterectomies using an “open” approach, which is through a large abdominal incision.
 An open approach to the hysterectomy procedure requires a 6-12 inch incision.

 A second approach to hysterectomy, vaginal hysterectomy, involves removal of the uterus through the vagina, without any external incision or subsequent scarring.
 Surgeons most often use this minimally invasive approach if the patient’s condition is benign (non-cancerous), when the uterus is normal size and the condition is limited to the uterus.